debunking the "all-natural” industry

 under traditional capitalism, labor and leisure were at least formally distinct. the proletariat sold their time and kept their interiority. the internet person, however, does not even possess an interiority to withhold. its leisure is indistinguishable from its labor, its self-hood from its production, its interactions from its commodification. the internet person considers itself liberated, yet it obeys the logic of the system more fervently than any fordist assembly-line worker. where the factory boss extracted labor through coercion, the network extracts being through seduction. there is no longer a distinction between work and non-work. the internet person is always working on itself, not in the sense of self-improvement, but in the sense of cultural refinement. every status update, aesthetic pivot, and ideological tweak is an adjustment to market conditions.

-it is no longer that one works to live, nor even that one lives to work, but that living is working. the internet person, caught in the infinite recursion of self-optimization, is not merely an exploited subject, but post-subject, existing only insofar as it can be ranked and resurfaced. it is no accident that the internet person thrives on irony, sarcasm, and self-referentiality—these are the only viable defenses against the existential horror of its own dissolution. the internet person floats in a state of detached knowingness, too busy posturing to ever commit to anything of substance.
+it is no longer that one works to live, nor even that one lives to work, but that living is working. the internet person, caught in the infinite recursion of self-optimization, the internet person exists only insofar as it can be ranked and resurfaced. it is no accident that the internet person thrives on irony, sarcasm, and self-referentiality—as these are the only viable defenses against the existential horror of its own dissolution. the internet person floats in a state of detached knowingness, too busy posturing to ever commit to anything of substance.

 the internet person, despite its performative skepticism, fundamentally accepts this framework. it critiques the system, but always within the system. its “radicalism” is entirely epistemic—an endless churn of commentary, analysis, and reaction that never threatens to materialize into real-world action. it is trapped in an infinite deferral. its medium is discourse, and discourse is a closed loop. the more one engages, the less one acts. this is not accidental; this is the ideological function of engagement. the system does not need to repress dissent when it can simply circulate it—flattening resistance into another consumable object to be exhausted and discarded.